Teplitsa/TeploBot/README.md

 We will be very grateful if you will help us to make GWPTB better.

-* You can add a bugreport or a feature request on [GitHub](https://github.com/Teplitsa/GWPTB/issues).
+* You can add a bug report or a feature request on [GitHub](https://github.com/Teplitsa/GWPTB/issues).
 * Send us your pull request to share a code improvement.
 * Translate the plugin into your language